Why Trump wants companies to report earnings less frequently

 Even during this first term, Trump similarly called for less frequent disclosures of earnings, but the SEC never meaningfully took up the proposal.

+"At President Trump's request, Chairman [Paul] Atkins and the SEC is prioritizing this proposal to further eliminate unnecessary regulatory burdens on companies," an SEC spokesperson said.

-The SEC did not reply to a request for comment on Monday.
-Any move this time to change the decades-long practice of reporting earnings four times a year would require extensive consultation and debate — and would not be in place anytime soon.
+However, any move to change the decades-long practice of reporting earnings four times a year would require extensive consultation and debate — and would not be in place anytime soon.

 Copyright 2025 NPR